rahcode7/LBM-DigitalTwin/README.md

 ### Set Up
 #### 1. Dataset
-I split the dataset by 500 person ids as train, val and test and then pick
+I sample 10 persons from the dataset of 2058 person ids
-- 8 persons from train,1 person from val and 1 person from test set
+- And then sample 8 persons to train,1 person to val and 1 person to test set
 - Then sample 20 Question from train and validation
 - Test set - I used all the **wave 4 Q&A** for the 1 test set person